mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

    :align: left

    Date, Description
+   22-06-22, Add behavior for automatic AWS credential loading in ``kmsProviders``.
    22-06-16, Change ``QueryType`` to a string.
    22-06-15, Clarify description of date fields in key documents.
    22-06-08, Add ``Queryable Encryption`` to abstract.